Go to Bottom

 out for six episodes, only to stagger to a non-ending.
 Various elements

-are thrown into the pot (including the idea that the villain is both a
+are thrown into the pot (including the idea that the villain both manipulates

 Dick Francis Mysteries.....Trio of Canada-Irish co-productions taking novels by bestseller Francis and giving them a common hero -- Jockey Club Investigator, Dave Cleavland (played by Ian McShane who seemed to be doing little more than his character from TV's "Lovejoy").
 The Canuck and Irish settings were, surprisingly, not ignored, but the pulpy movies themselves were not the least reminiscent of Francis' character-oriented thrillers -- and were uneven even ignoring their supposed source material. titles: Blood Sport (the best of them), In the Frame, Twice Shy.